-Bosnia and Herzegovina: Restart of production at Bosanski Brod refinery4.
-August 2020. / SEE Energy News
+Bosnia and Herzegovina: Restart of production at Bosanski Brod refinery, SEE Energy News

 By the end of 2020 oil refinery in Bosanski Brod should restart production, halted almost two years ago, said The Ministry of Energy and Mining of the Republic of Srpska (RS).